LibrePlan/libreplan/doc/src/technical/howto-develop-an-use-case-in-navalplan.rst

 Communication between model and controller
 ------------------------------------------

-Following the approach explained before, in this our use case you are going to have a model ``StretchesFunctionTemplateModel`` and its interface called ``IStretchesFunctionTemplateModel``.
-That means that you will have 2 new files inside ``navalplanner-webapp/src/main/java/org/navalplanner/web/planner/allocation/streches/``
+Following the approach explained before, in this use case you are going to have a model ``StretchesFunctionTemplateModel`` and its interface called ``IStretchesFunctionTemplateModel``.
+That means that you will have two new files inside ``navalplanner-webapp/src/main/java/org/navalplanner/web/planner/allocation/streches/``
 folder: